frankaemika/docs/source/franka_matlab/getting_started.rst

 Getting started
 ===============
+.. _getting_started:

 Overview
 --------

-A set of Simulink & MATLAB examples is included within the Franka MATLAB Toolbox.
-Feel free to experiment, adjust them and expand them in order to fit your project needs.
+The Franka MATLAB Toolbox includes a comprehensive set of Simulink and MATLAB examples.
+These examples are designed to help you understand the toolbox's capabilities and can be customized to meet your project requirements.

-You can navigate through the examples by typing:
+To browse the available examples, use the following command:

 .. code-block:: matlab

-    >> franka_toolbox_examples();
+    franka_toolbox_examples();
 .. figure:: _static/franka_matlab_toolbox_examples.png
     :align: center
     :figclass: align-center